Steven G. Hyde, MBA

 Elizabeth "Betsy" Richardson

-Elizabeth Richardson is a graduate of Batavia High School, Class of 2007, and of Genesee Community College with an Associates degree in Liberal Arts and Applied Associates degree in Accounting.
-As Staff Accountant, Elizabeth assists with financial management of the orgainization, including accounts payable and accounts receivable, account reconciliations, preparation of financial statements, and grant reimbursement.
+Betsy Richardson is a graduate of Batavia High School, Class of 2007, and of Genesee Community College with an Associates degree in Liberal Arts and Applied Associates degree in Accounting.
+As Staff Accountant, Betsy assists with financial management of the orgainization, including accounts payable and accounts receivable, account reconciliations, preparation of financial statements, and grant reimbursement.
 She also assists in the operations and administrative functions of the office, including document retention, records compliance with State regulatory bodies, and all functions associated with the Agency's Board meetings, including online compliance.
-Elizabeth volunteers at the Batavia Assembly of God Church with their Student Ministry.
-She currently lives in East Pembroke with her husband Andrew and her dog Mia.
+Betsy attends the Batavia Assembly of God Church and volunteers with their children and student ministries.
+She currently lives in East Pembroke with her husband Andrew and their dog Oliver.